Search This Blog

 https://www.youtube.com/watch?v=1Ek61jb2G7Q

-Excellent and worth listening to Lec-Dem that reveals one more taste of the nectar of nuances in classical carnatic music.
+Excellent and worth listening to Lec-Dem, which reveals one more taste of the nectar of nuances in classical Carnatic music.

-Why I have spontaneously liked MMI, as do many others and did not have a clear clue as to what was it that made everyone to like him despite the poor acoustics of those days.
+Why I have spontaneously liked MMI, as do many others, and did not have a clear clue as to what it was that made everyone like him despite the poor acoustics of those days.

 It took me a few years into learning music to notice that MMI had something extra, which was ascribed to mere Sarvalaghu swara rendering.

-As youngsters our frames of reference to perceive are often restricted by such labels/terminologies, which we parrot around, presuming as if that we have deciphered the sarva laghu or lilting swaras distinctively from others and hence held MMIs music was great.
+As youngsters our frames of reference to perceive are often restricted by such labels/terminologies, which we parrot around, presuming as if we have deciphered the sarva laghu or lilting swaras distinctly from others and hence held MMIs music was great.

-However, in a highly focussed listening to certain minute aspects of MMIs rendering one could at least grasp certain nuances in flashes which provided the filigree work to his ornamental rendering.
+However, in a highly focused listening to certain minute aspects of MMIs' rendering, one could at least grasp certain nuances in flashes that provided the filigree work to his ornamental rendering.

-Till date, despite all the dissection and scientific analysis acoustically, there isn't any specific exact terminology for those nectars of nuances which have to be only enjoyed musically.
+To date, despite all the dissection and scientific analysis acoustically, there isn't any specific exact terminology for those nectars of nuances that have to be only enjoyed musically.

-However, here, Prince Rama Varma elucidates musically very well and this helps to listen to MMI with renewed technically-better based experiencing of his great singing.
+However, here, Prince Rama Varma elucidates musically very well, and this helps to listen to MMI with a renewed, technically better-based experience of his great singing.

-Someone wanted further clarity and I wrote this :- Nectar of nuances beyond, besides, between and beneath the well defined and labelled Gammakams in Carnatic music.
-These nuances are what makes a particular rendering of the same kriti with even the same sangathis and even if some copied /immitated kalpana swaras superior to another like how Tirupathy laddu is superior and different from other laddus with same ingredients .
+Someone wanted further clarity, and I wrote this: Nectar of nuances beyond, besides, between, and beneath the well-defined and labeled Gammakams in Carnatic music.
+These nuances are what make a particular rendering of the same kriti with even the same sangathis and even if some copied / imitated kalpana swaras superior to another, like how Tirupathy laddu is superior and different from other laddus with the same ingredients.

 No comments: